 cihuatl (Mdz38r)

 This complex sign for woman (cihuatl) consists of a profile of a woman's head.
 She is looking to toward the viewer's right.
 Her hair is coiled with two (braid?) points appearing over the forehead.
-The hair color is possibly meant to be brown, but it has a purplish tone.
+The hair color is possibly meant to be brown or black, but it has a purplish tone.
 She has a round, turquoise-colored earring or earplug with two concentric circles; the outer band is turquoise and the inner is red.
 Her eye is wide open.
-On her cheek are two vertical, parallel black stripes, which look something like face paint or tattoos but really appear to be an added phonetic feature.
+On her cheek are two vertical, parallel black stripes, which look something like face paint or tattoos but really serves as an added phonetic feature (from huahuana, to make stripes).
 Her face is painted a flesh tone--light, almost tan or pale yellow.

 Stephanie Wood